-Prince William & Prince Harry Honor Princess Diana Every Year With These Moving Traditions
+The Way Princes William & Harry Honor Princess Diana's Memory Every Year Is So Moving

 With the 22nd anniversary of their mother's death just days away, Prince William and Prince Harry are expected to honor Princess Diana, as they do every year.
 According to Us Weekly, one of the brothers' traditions involves either a lunch or dinner at London's Kensington Palace on Aug.
 31, the day Princess Diana was killed in a tragic 1997 car crash in Paris.
 Despite the date's painful significance, the Duke of Cambridge and Duke of Sussex typically spend the day together reminiscing about happier times.